citibeats-labs/who-ears/README.md

                 <p><em>How did the virus emerge and how is it spreading?</em></p>
             </td>
             <td><b>The cause of the virus</b></td>
-            <td>Where do people think it comes from: lab derived, wild animal markets, animals, place where the virus comes from, imported food, etc.</td>
+            <td>Narratives about the origin of SARS-CoV-2.</td>
         </tr>
         <tr>
             <td><b>Stigma about the spread</b></td>
-            <td>Stigma on people who are thought of spreading the virus: racist expressions, attribution to poor people or immigrants,</td>
+            <td>Stigma on people who are thought of spreading the virus: racist expressions, attribution to poor people or immigrants.</td>
         </tr>
         <tr>
             <td><b>Stigma about or by infected people</b></td>
-            <td>Stigma expressed about or by infected people or have been infected</td>
+            <td>Stigma expressed about or by infected people or have been infected.</td>
         </tr>
         <tr>
             <td rowspan="9">